yb278/myApi/README.md

 - How API's are made
 - How they are updated and edited
 - How they are hosted
-- The various languages they can be written ini
+- The various languages they can be written in

 ### Various modules I have Used